sboerwinkle/bounce_brawl/README.txt

 gcc -shared -Wl,-soname,libglew32mx.dll -Wl,--out-implib,lib/libglew32mx.dll.a -o lib/glew32mx.dll src/glew.mx.o -L/mingw/lib -lglu32 -lopengl32 -lgdi32 -luser32 -lkernel32
 ar cr lib/libglew32mx.a src/glew.mx.o
 ***
 Don't put in the lines of '*'s, those are just markers.
 Run the batch file.
 Look in the 'lib' folder, and copy the contents to \MinGC\lib.
 If you build a different version of glew than me (1.11.0), it may be necessary to replace the 'glew32.dll' I provide (in this folder) with the one you just made when it comes time to run your game.
+While we're at it, building it form source means you might want to delete (or at least move elsewhere) all the 'dll's I gave you.
+Just to make sure it uses the right versions.

 What you're *supposed* to be able to do now is open a command prompt, go into this folder, go into 'src', and type 'mingw32-make windows'.